 1. Niru (煮る) “Simmer”

 First things first, what exactly is ‘niru’ or simmering?
-It is a cooking technique that uses a lower/moderate heat to gently soften foods in liquid.
+It is a cooking technique that uses a lower/moderate heat to soften foods in liquid gently.

-The lower heat penetrates food slowly and helps to incorporating flavors while retaining the shapes.
-It’s less intense than boiling, but a little more aggressive than poaching.
+The lower heat penetrates food slowly and helps to incorporate flavors while retaining the shapes.
+It’s less intense than boiling but a little more aggressive than poaching.

 The Japanese simmer or ‘niru’ technique usually starts with dashi (Japanese soup stock).
 However, it can be further defined by many distinctive styles utilizing different seasonings, ingredients, temperatures, etc.

-A well-tested cooking technique, it requires seasoned knowledge of timing and selection of the best ingredients in their seasonal prime.
-You can basically cook any ingredients – from vegetables, meat, seafood to tofu – using the ‘niru’ or simmer technique.
+It is a well-tested cooking technique that requires seasoned knowledge of timing and selection of the best ingredients in their seasonal prime.
+You can cook any ingredients – from vegetables, meat, seafood to tofu – using the ‘niru’ or simmer technique.

-There are many different approaches that fall under ‘niru’.
+Many different approaches fall under ‘niru’.
 Here are some of the basics: